(Last Updated On: September 5, 2018)

-Many studies have shown that prolonged sun exposure can lead to premature ageing of the skin.
-If you want to prevent early ageing of your skin, you should include sunscreen as part of your skincare routine.
+Many studies have shown that prolonged sun exposure can lead to premature aging of the skin.
+If you want to prevent early aging of your skin, you should include sunscreen as part of your skincare routine.

 What Should You Look for in a Sunscreen?

-A good sunscreen should be moisturising and it should have broad spectrum protection of at least SPF 15.
+A good sunscreen should be moisturizing, and it should have a broad-spectrum protection of at least SPF 15.
 Broad spectrum means that it protects against UVA and UVB rays.
-You should also try to choose a sunscreen that is appropriate for your skin type, so if you have dry skin, opt for a moisturising formula, and if you have oily skin, opt for an oil-free sunscreen that won’t clog your pores.
+You should also try to choose a sunscreen that is appropriate for your skin type, so if you have dry skin, opt for a moisturizing formula, and if you have oily skin, opt for an oil-free sunscreen that won’t clog your pores.

 Sunscreen and Rosacea